Recordings

 error: string | null | undefined

-Replaying Recordings
+Replaying rrweb Recordings

 Using rrweb's Player